 What is the cheapest car insurance in Delaware?

 The price of Delaware car insurance depends on your rating factors.
 Your age, driving history and credit rating can all impact the price you pay for coverage.
 To find the cheapest car insurance in Delaware, get quotes from several insurance providers.

 What information is needed to get car insurance in Delaware?

 When shopping for Delaware car insurance, agents will need to know your age, information about your driving record, the type of car you drive and your annual mileage.
 They might also ask for your Social Security number to check your credit.

 How do Delaware car insurance rates compare with the rest of the United States?

-Delaware car insurance is not cheap.
+The best car insurance in Delaware is not cheap.
 In fact, Delaware car owners pay nearly 60% higher rates than the national average.

 What insurance coverages does Delaware require?